SEIR-7-06/mongoose-lesson/README.md

 ---

-## Create a model and save it
+## Query the Databse

-Now that we have an Article class, we should import it in another file and use it to create a new Article in our DB.
-Remember, all the Article class does is set up the blueprint that all article objects must follow.
+Now that we have an Article model, we can import it in another file and use it to create a new Article in our DB.
+Remember, all the Article schema does is set up the blueprint that all article objects must follow.
 It doesn't create anything in the DB.

 ```javascript
 const mongoose = require('mongoose');